TheMulhima/Easier-Pantheon-Practice/README.md

 # Features Explanation
 ## Settings
 ### To use: Click on the button in the GUI to increment the setting.
 - remove_health -> removed the specified value of health each time a boss scene in HoG is loaded.
-Useful for learning fury strats.
-  -  Fury can be setup on each boss load by setting remove_health to your max health - 1 and lifeblood to 4-5 (optional).
+  -  Fury can be setup on each boss load by setting remove_health to your max health - 1.
+It is recomended to also add a few lifeblood masks for safety.
 - lifeblood -> add the specified amount of lifeblood each time a boss scene in HoG is loaded.
 - soul -> add the specified amount of soul each time a boss scene in HoG is loaded.
-The GUI will only allow adding 33 soul each time. if you want less (because you are using soul twister) you can do that from the settings file.
+The GUI will only allow adding 33 soul each time the button is pressed. if you want less (because you are using soul twister) you can do that from the settings file.
 - hitless_practice -> makes you die in 1 hit to bosses.
 The advantage of using this over radiant fights is 1) bosses have same health as p5 2) ability to use other features of the mod like adding soul or quickly reloading bosses.
 ##### Note: Each click on the button will increment the setting.
 So to get from remove_health:0 to remove health:8, click on the button 8 times.
 To get to a lower value like from 8 to 1, press the button 2 times (8 -> 0, 0 -> 1 (8 is the max value for remove_healh if you have 9 health))
 ## KeyBinds